 Most Bizarre Defense

 A nearby coyote lifts its nose and smells the air.
 It turns and spots the lizard.
-As the coyote approaches, the lizard hisses.
-It puffs up to look bigger.
+So much for camouflage.
+Luckily, the Texas horned lizard has other ways to defend itself.
+As the coyote approaches, the lizard hisses and puffs up to make itself look bigger.

-Texas horned lizards can really surprise predators.
-They squirt foul-tasting blood from their eyes.
+Texas horned lizards can really surprise predators when they squirt foul-tasting blood from their eyes.

 As the coyote comes in to bite, the lizard straightens up and looks right at it.
 The coyote’s mouth is open and the lizard squirts a stream of nasty-tasting blood from its eyes right into the coyote’s mouth.
 This defense was adapted specifically to deter attacking coyotes.

 Here’s how it works: A pocket behind the lizard’s eyes fills with blood.
 The lizard squeezes the pouch and squirts the blood.
 The blood contains chemicals that taste disgusting to predators.